What is Dormant Stories?

-Story Openings – first sentences, paragraphs to get an idea underway;
+Story Openings – first sentences, paragraphs to get an idea underway.

-Quick Ideas – ‘What if’s’ and other thought provokers;
+Quick Ideas – ‘What if’s’ and other thought provokers.

 Part Works – longer ‘short’ stories told in chapters over time.
 Some finished, some not so.

 Each of these is split in to genre categories, such as adventure, mystery, science fiction, and so on.
-Because they are primarily offered as a teaching resource, they are also tagged with the corresponding tense and perspective to allow searching under this criteria.
-If other tags would be useful, let me know.

 The story openings are initially categories under the genre that feels most appropriate to me.
 However I realise that with another writer at the helm they may move in directions that are more like other genres, so they are then tagged with a number of other likely genre tags so that they appear under those listings as well as my original most personal choice.

 To me this is a therapeutic outlet and vehicle to support the profession even though my role does not directly facilitate this.
 As such all the story openings, writing ideas will always remain free to access and use for your own education related purposes.
 The Creative Commons license I use ensures that.
-However in order to pay for the ongoing costs of the website, newsletter, digital tools and so on, I have included a few income generating solutions.
+However in order to pay for the ongoing costs of the website, newsletter, digital tools and so on, I have included in the site a few income generating solutions.